 Vanishes.
 Evaporates.
 Archived to a network hard drive.
 And it stays gone until we’re able to run a repeat during the holidays or through the summer.

-Can past episodes be accessed for on-demand listening?
+Can past episodes of The Ongoing History of New Music be accessed for on-demand listening?
 No. Can past episodes be made available as podcasts?
 Nope.
 Can anyone get caught up with the audio of older shows anywhere online?
 Uh-uh.

 Why?
 Insurmountable legal issues surrounding the music embedded in the show.

 It’s perfectly legal for music-based radio shows like mine to be broadcast over-the-air–the legal framework for that goes back to the 1920s–but the moment anyone wants to make the shows downloadable, podcast-able, or even stream-able, a whole new set of rules come into play.
 These rules are so onerous that we just can’t make it work.
 If we tried, we’d get sued to death.
 And the music industry isn’t interested in helping to change the situation.

 This is complicated, but since I get dozens of emails on the subject every week, let me give it a try.